How to Go Plastic-Free: Sustainable Packaging Alternatives

 Training Fulfillment to Work With Paper

-Build a training program for your fulfillment team, as adjusting to new material will require a learning curve for your team.
-Some key differences between paper and plastic include the following.
+Build a training program for your fulfillment team, as adjusting to new material will require a learning curve for them.
+Some key differences between paper and plastic include the following:

 -